 6.11.1 The above assessment concluded that whilst the proposal would result in tandem development, it would maintain the layout in terms of areas character and thus be acceptable in this regard.
-The dwelling would not be served by an awkward access and can be accessed by emergency vehicles.
-However, there would be a loss of residential amenity as a result of the first floor level opening.
-The development would therefore not comply fully with part (a) of Policy DM1 of the Development Management Policies LDD.
+The dwelling would not be served by an awkward access, can be accessed by emergency vehicles and would not harm neighbouring amenity.
+The development would therefore comply fully with part (a) of Policy DM1 of the Development Management Policies LDD.